 \section{Concluding Remarks and Further Directions}

-We depicted a framework for representing trees by forest algebra formulas of logarithmic depth.
-The algorithms for preprocessing and maintaining the formulas unfortunately have some quirks in them, which we need to prove our runtime bounds.
-For example, we do not always apply all possible rotations after an update, as we could not prove that this simpler algorithm still runs in logarithmic time in the worst-case.
+We presented a framework for representing trees by forest algebra formulas of logarithmic depth.
+The algorithms for preprocessing and maintaining the formulas unfortunately have some quirks in them, which are needed to prove our runtime bounds.
+For example, we do not always apply all possible rotations after an update, as we could not prove that this simpler algorithm still runs in logarithmic time in the worst case.
 It would be nice to show the same bounds for simplified versions of the algorithms.

-We showed that using our framework it is possible, after a linear preprocessing phase, to enumerate MSO queries over trees with logarithmic delay and that we can restart enumeration after logarithmic time after an update to the tree.
+We showed that by using our framework it is possible, after a linear preprocessing phase, to enumerate MSO queries over trees with logarithmic delay and that we can restart enumeration after logarithmic time after an update to the tree.
 In~\cite{AmarilliBMN-pods19} it has already been shown that our framework is usable for an entirely different enumeration approach that solves the same problem.
-Using a more more sophisticated enumeration algorithm ontop of our forest algebra framework, it has been shown that constant delay enumeration can be achieved while the updates can still be carried out in logarithmic time.
+Using a more sophisticated enumeration algorithm on top of our forest algebra framework, it has been shown that constant delay enumeration can be achieved while the updates can still be carried out in logarithmic time.
 This result is at least close to optimal.
-It is not possible that, the delay and the update time are both in $o(\log(n)/\log(\log(n)))$~\cite{AmarilliBMN-pods19}.
+It is not possible that the delay and the update time are both in $o(\log(n)/\log(\log(n)))$~\cite{AmarilliBMN-pods19}.

 Possible follow up work is to look which other results for static trees can be lifted to trees with updates using the framework, just as~\cite{AmarilliBMN-pods19} did with the enumeration algorithm from ~\cite{AmarilliBJM-icalp17}, or which other results for dynamic strings can be lifted to dynamic trees, just as we did with the enumeration algorithm from~\cite{LosemannM-LICS14} in Section~\ref{sec:enum}.